Maternity leave calculator

 You can use this maternity pay calculator to check how much paid leave your employee (if any) is entitled to.

 Maternity leave is 52 weeks long and it is made up of:

-In order to be eligible for maternity leave employees need to be classed as employees and not workers as well as providing relevant notice, as mentioned below.
+In order to be eligible for maternity leave employees need to be classed as employees and not workers as well as provide the relevant notice, as described below.